Professor Laura Chrisman

 In order to participate effectively you must have thoroughly prepared the class readings.
 In preparing the readings please note down the page numbers of particular passages, sentences which you then direct the class's attention to: the more specific your references are, the more productive the class discussion can be.

 Our course discussion board is an extension of our in-class learning community.
 It’s a place where you can track your reading process and work through thoughts, reactions, and questions in informal, low-stakes writing.
 Your posts should be coherent and proofread, but you don’t need to have a fully formed thesis.
-In fact, you may find that you raise more questions than you answer in your weekly writing.
+In fact, you may find that you raise more questions than you answer.
 You’ll also find that your classmates’ ideas and interpretations can serve as catalysts for your own analysis later in our formal writing assignments.

 In addition to the assigned reading for each class period, you should also keep up with the discussion posts and come to class prepared to incorporate some of the material into our in-class discussions.
 Everyone in class should read all posted commentaries for that day’s session in advance of the start of class.
 Students will be assigned to posting teams, with each team responsible for posting on specific readings; schedule to be organized at the start of term.
 Every individual in a posting team must post at least 250 words per post; posts should be posted by midnight the day before the relevant class session.
 Posts must quote directly from the text, giving the page number in the quotation.
+The word count should be listed at the end of each post.
 The posts should explore one, or more, of the ‘Class Topics’ listed in this syllabus.
 There is no single format, but commentaries should contain responses, observations, questions and ideas related to the prescribed reading for that day.
 Although your post must address the specified reading for that session, you should also refer back to previous sections of the novel, previous novels studied in this class, and previous postings.
 The idea is to develop close reading skills and also critical conversations across texts and teams; to develop intellectual connections and raise new questions.
-All discussion posts are graded on the four-point scale, and will be averaged to equal 20% of your total course grade.
+All discussion posts are graded, and will total 20% of your total course grade.